kamaroyl/data-structures-2421/benjamin_straub_hw1/README.md

    The program was developed on kali linux (debian) using g++ 8.1.0-12 .
 It was compiled, run, and tested on csegrid.ucdenver.pvt.

+---
+## Note
+---
+   This program is up at https://github.com/kamaroyl/data-structures-hw1 Hopefully this is unique enough that you would be able to tell if it was ripped off.